ref2401/cg/README.md

 10.3.
 Frustum owns planes. view_space_{near/far/left/right}_plane(), view_space_{near/far/left/right}_rect_3d()
 10.4. move float{2/3/4}, uint2 into one header vector.h.
 You can implement used-define conversions there.
 10.5. float{2/3/4} to float[2/3/4]
+11. Data_bundle_loader. feed it with filenames and call load.
+Data_bundle_loader will use several threads to load all the data in parallel.
+	Returns future with Data_bundle.
+	For each requested data element the bundle has the element or an exception.
+	Each thread pulls the next filename when it's done with its current job.
+12. Deferred_lighting_renderer viewpoint rotation is broken if viewpoint's target is not float3::zero.
+	Possible fix.
+Oy rotation axis must take target's position into account.